mk-fg/games/stellaris/tech-tier-numbers-on-laser-icons/README.txt

 Why they are missing on lasers only is a mystery, which might be revealed in future DLC.

+[h1]Moar.
+MOAR!
+MOOOAAAARRRR!!!![/h1]

+There is also a [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1527522376]Tech Tier Numbers on Tech Icons[/url] mod that also adds such numbers to shields, thrusters, farm/mine/lab tiers, and many other things.
+No need to use this mod with that one, as they both include same icons for lasers.

 [h1]Technical Info[/h1]

 Only replaces five icon files for these laser techs.